-You have an obligation to keep sensitive or protected information, including confidential information, protected and secured.
+You have an obligation to keep sensitive or protected information, including confidential information,

 Those persons involved in special projects, studies, etc., must establish area controls.
 Area control safeguards include posting of the area as CONFIDENTIAL and control of admittance through use of locked doors.
 Admittance should be on a need-to-know basis.